Management Respect for Human Rights(Under review)

 Human Rights Awareness Promotion Structure

-Based on “Respect for Human Rights” written in the Mitsubishi Chemical Group Charter of Corporate Behavior, the Group has instituted the Regulations for Promoting Awareness of Human Rights to establish a system for promoting human rights awareness activities as well as basic points for human rights training in the domestic Group.
+Based on the “Global Policy on Respecting Human Rights, Employment and Labor,” the Group has instituted the Regulations for Promoting Awareness of Human Rights to establish a system for promoting human rights awareness activities as well as basic points for human rights training in the domestic Group.

 Based on these regulations, we have established the Human Rights Awareness Promotion Committee, chaired by the Representative Director, as a deliberative body for the planning and promotion of companywide human rights awareness policies.
 Furthermore, headquarters committee members, department committee members, and regional committee members play a key role in holding in-house training for officers and employees, and promoting awareness of human rights and diversity.